 ResNet has an online presence in the NIHR Hub, and is open for any SPHR researchers to access.
 The Committee for the SPHR Researchers’ Network was founded in 2014, and comprises representatives nominated from each academic centre of SPHR.
 The position of Chair rotates round the School members.
 Currently, the position is held by Fuse.
 The committee meets at least once every two months to review network activity.

-NIHR Short Placement Awards for Research Collaboration (SPARC) – Round 5 is now open for applications until Thursday 29th November 2018 at 1pm
+NIHR Short Placement Awards for Research Collaboration (SPARC)

 The NIHR Infrastructure Short Placement Award for Research Collaboration (SPARC) allows early stage researchers supported by an NIHR Infrastructure Award (see eligibility via link) to spend time in other parts of the NIHR.
 The scheme is specifically designed to foster collaboration and enhance the researcher’s early career, as well as their CV.
+Round is now open for applications until Thursday 29th November at 1pm.

-Infrastructure Visiting Speaker Award (IVSA) – now open
+Infrastructure Visiting Speaker Award (IVSA)

-For trainees in the NIHR Infrastructure who are fully or partly funded by a BRC, CLAHRC, PSTRC or an NIHR School to apply for up to £500 to support the costs of going to present their work in another part of the NIHR Infrastructure.
+This award is open for trainees in the NIHR Infrastructure who are fully or partly funded by a BRC, CLAHRC, PSTRC or an NIHR School to apply for up to £500 to support the costs of going to present their work in another part of the NIHR Infrastructure.
 The award is specifically designed to encourage networking and to enhance the trainees’ experience through presenting their research.